Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

 If you’ve ever had a miscarriage

-If your healthcare provider has told you are at a higher risk of preterm labor.
+If your healthcare provider has told you that you’re at a higher risk of preterm labor.
 Preterm labor is when you go into labor before you reach 37 weeks of pregnancy.
 (Your pregnancy is considered early term at 37 or 38 weeks, and full term at 39 weeks and beyond.)
-Keep in mind, you’re at higher risk of preterm labor if you’re carrying twins or multiples, you have problems with your cervix or uterus such as placenta previa, or if you’ve previously had a preterm birth.
+Keep in mind, you’re at higher risk of preterm labor if you’re carrying twins or multiples, if you have problems with your cervix or uterus such as placenta previa, or if you’ve previously had a preterm birth.

 Join a World of Support